All Episodes

 If you ask me, the Democrats have been applauding themselves for seven years, getting away with keeping this stuff under the rug for that long.

-Rudy Giuliani, American hero, Jeremiah Wright, disgrace, ran the only church that captured Obama's time and imagination for the length of time, by the way.
+Ran the only church that captured Obama's time and imagination for the length of time, by the way.

 Every other church was deemed boring.

-Obama regularly attends Jeremiah Wright's church.
+17, 20 years, whatever, Obama regularly attends Jeremiah Wright's church.

-He now goes sporadically, if at all through even though he said he wasn't, he threw Jeremiah Wright overboard.
+He now goes sporadically, if at all, through, even though he said he wasn't, he threw Jeremiah Wright overboard.

-Jeremiah Wright expected to get the treatment he predicted it.
+Jeremiah Wright expected to get the treatment.

 But Rudy isn't the problem, and Scott Walker doesn't have a problem.